aortem/dartstream/README.md

 ## Licensing

-All Aortem Firebase Dart SDK packages are licensed under BSD-3, except for the *services packages*, which uses the ELv2 license, which are licensed from third party software Aortem Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's or services as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
+All  Firebase Dart SDK packages are licensed under BSD-3, except for the *services packages*, which uses the ELv2 license, which are licensed from third party software  Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's or services as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
 See the [LICENSE](LICENSE.md) file for more details.

-## Enhance with Aortem Firebase Dart SDK"
+## Enhance with  Firebase Dart SDK"

-We hope Aortem Firebase Dart SDK helps you to efficiently build and scale your server-side applications.
+We hope  Firebase Dart SDK helps you to efficiently build and scale your server-side applications.
 Join our growing community and start contributing to the ecosystem today!